Statistics of interfacial fluctuations of radially growing clusters: Conclusions and outlook

 As dilution propagates correlations at the same speed at which the interface grows a global correlation becomes impossible for fast domain growth.
 This leads to decorrelation, or in other words, to a whitening of the interfacial profile in the sense that distant points become uncorrelated.
 Decorrelation might be macroscopic, which is evident only if we regard the dynamics from a spatial scale of the same order of magnitude of the system size, or microscopic, in which case it is apparent for much smaller length scales.
-Microscopic decorrelation supports rapid roughening, i. e., growing regimes characterized by $\beta >1/2$.
+Microscopic decorrelation supports rapid roughening, i. e., growth regimes characterized by $\beta >1/2$.
 These appear naturally in the context of radial growth, for instance by considering the IS equation, which results from a geometric variational principle and for which $\zeta=d=2$ and $\delta=3$, and thus it shows rapid roughening for all $\gamma > 1$.
-A consequence of macroscopic decorrelation is the advent of a scale dependent interfacial fractal dimension, which rends the surface polyfractal and we have conjectured it to be self-similar.
+A consequence of macroscopic decorrelation is the advent of a scale dependent interfacial fractal dimension (so the surface becomes a scale dependent fractal) which we have conjectured to be self-similar.

 There are several theoretical problems that can be straightforwardly analyzed with the techniques introduced here.
 We have for instance considered radial interfaces whose mean radius grows as a power law of time $\left< r \right> \sim t^\gamma$.
 This result has been obtained by means of a linear mechanism in which an explicit power law dependence on time has been considered, see Eq. (\ref{rdeposition}).
 This linear mechanism can be substituted by a nonlinear one in which time does not appear explicitly